Dewar (Dewar na Ferg) of Perthshire: The saga of the Stone continues

 In August 1527 Archibald Deoir the great-grandson of Malise Deoir or 'Dewar the Younger' and son of Archibald Deoir, 'Dewar na Ferg' married Maria Jane Parcevaux of Rochelle in France.
-Maria Jane was a direct descendant of Maurice Parcevaux, (1325–1376) Champion of Combat and Governor of the Rochelle district in France.
+Maria Jane was a direct descendant of Maurice Parcevaux, (1325–1376) Champion of Combat and Governor of La Rochelle in France.
 The Parcevaux family coats of arms bear a striking similarity to that later adopted by the Irish family O'Dwyer but there is no available record showing a line of descent or any connection.
-The marriage of Maria and Archibald is recorded in the ‘Nobiliare et Armorial De Bretagne’ reprinted in 1970.
+The marriage of Maria and Archibald is recorded in the 'Nobiliare et Armorial De Bretagne' reprinted in 1970.

 In 1547 a claim was made by Hugh Currie, then Prior of Strathfillan, to the relics and remains of Malise Deoir, also known as Deoir-na-Quigrich and, in separate claims, for those relics held by Malcolm Deoir, Dewar-na-Bernane, keeper of St. Fillan's Bell and Archibald Deoir, Dewar-na-Ferg, custodian of St. Fillan's Stone (a descendant of Malcolm Dewar, 'Dewere the Wolf').
 This claim was vigorously defended and finally dismissed by the Lords of the Privy Council.
 Two years later however, on 4 March 1551, the Register of the Great Seal records that Mary, Queen of Scots levied charges of 40 shillings annually, singly upon Malise Deoir, or Dewere, his heirs and successors, for all his lands and properties at Croitendeor and Ewich in Aucharne and Cragwoken in Glen Dochart, which were hitherto exempt.

-Then, some twelve years after the aforementioned charges were levied against Malise Deoir, Queen Mary had an apparent ‘change of heart’ towards some Dewar families and, no doubt influenced by the growing pressures of the Reformation, granted a Letter or Charter of Protection to Malise, Dewere na Ferg.
-The letter is dated 27 August 1563 and in it she refers directly to Malise’s rightful title and role as ‘keeper’ of a relic of Saint Fillan, ‘takis vnder oure speciale protectioun supple manteinance defence and saufgard, our loyal servitour Malise Dewere and hs successours of our burgh of Perth, in keping wi an relick of Saint Filane callit the Stane’.
+Then, some twelve years after the aforementioned charges were levied against Malise Deoir, Queen Mary had an apparent 'change of heart' towards some Dewar families and, no doubt influenced by the growing pressures of the Reformation, granted a Letter or Charter of Protection to Malise, Dewere na Ferg.
+The letter is dated 27 August 1563 and in it she refers directly to Malise's rightful title and role as 'keeper' of a relic of Saint Fillan, 'takis vnder oure speciale protectioun supple maintenance defence and saufgard, our loyal servitour Malise Dewere and hs successours of our burgh of Perth, in keping wi an relick of Saint Filane callit the Stane'.
 In Charter dated 2 December 1575 and confirmed in 1583 by King James VI, Donald Macindeorca, also known as Macindeor vic Coigerach, sold the Dewar lands to Duncan Campbell of Glenorchy.